dkaramitros/pyDyBulbs/README.md

 This Python package allows to compute _dynamic stress bulbs for harmonic vertical point loads in homogenous soil_.

-Note that a relevant publication is currently under review in the _ASCE Journal of Geotechnical and Geoenvironmental Engineering_.
+A relevant publication is currently under review in the _ASCE Journal of Geotechnical and Geoenvironmental Engineering_.

 ## Instructions